Canadian Political Science Association

 The Canadian Political Science Association (Association canadienne de science politique) is an organization of political scientists in Canada.
 It is a bilingual organization and publishes the bilingual journal Canadian Journal of Political Science.
 The organization is headquartered in Ottawa, Ontario, and has an annual convention in conjunction with the Canadian Federation for the Humanities and Social Sciences.
+It was founded in 1912.